-The pupils benefit from the involvement of professional coaches, several of whom have represented their countries in international matches and competitions, including the Olympic Games.
+Our pupils benefit from the involvement of professional coaches, several of whom have represented their countries in international matches and competitions, including the Olympic Games.
 This is an enormous asset to us, particularly when it comes to preparing our pupils to represent the school in local, national and international events.
 Competing has led our footballers to France, our cricketers to Barbados and our rowers across the globe, often to great success.

-In addition to the health benefits of regular exercise and the enjoyment our pupils find in playing sport, we also know that our Station programme is giving pupils the opportunity to gain important life skills.
+In addition to the health and wellbeing benefits of regular exercise and the enjoyment our pupils find in playing sport, we also know that our Station programme is giving pupils the opportunity to gain important life skills.
 Qualities such as time-management, determination, commitment and initiative can be developed through competing against other individuals and teams, in addition to learning how to be both gracious winners and good losers.